pranjal-arora/space-shooting-game/README.md

 - S - DOWN
 - A - LEFT
 - D - RIGHT
-- C - to shoot, Use 'w' and 's' to change direction.
+- C - to shoot, Use 'W' and 'S' to change direction.

 #### Keybord control for PLAYER 2 :
 - I - UP